 The latest news on the API economy

-Thirteen APIs have been added to the ProgrammableWeb directory in categories such as Location, Time Tracking, Weather, and Virtualization.
-One highlight today is the meteoblue API for graphical weather synopsis information for locations.
+Six APIs have been added to the ProgrammableWeb directory in categories such as Visualizations, Accounting, Project Management, and Domains, among others.
+Also new to the directory are SDKs for the Tradable financial trading platform.
 Here's a rundown of the latest additions.